How to write a will that won't trigger a family feud

 For example, people with larger estates often create trusts that allow the children to inherit only after the surviving spouse dies.
 But if Dad’s new wife is closer to the kids’ age than his own, that could be a long, resentment-filled wait.

-"Children often find these provisions to be an indictment by the parents . and a statement that they do not trust them with their inheritance," says Frank Moscardini Jr., a partner at Shimanovsky & Moscardini in Chicago and a LegalShield Advisory Council member attorney.
+“Children often find these provisions to be an indictment by the parents … and a statement that they do not trust them with their inheritance,” said Frank Moscardini Jr., a partner at Shimanovsky & Moscardini in Chicago and a LegalShield Advisory Council member attorney.

-"If you're not there to answer their questions about 'why did you do it that way,' people will make up their own answers," Alaimo says.
+“If you’re not there to answer their questions about ‘why did you do it that way,’ people will make up their own answers,” Alaimo said.

-This column was provided to The Associated Press by the personal finance website NerdWallet.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.